airmelt/LeetCode/#883 Projection Area of 3D Shapes 三维形体投影面积.md

+# 883 Projection Area of 3D Shapes 三维形体投影面积

 __Description__:
-On a N * N grid, we place some 1 * 1 * 1 cubes that are axis-aligned with the x, y, and z axes.
+On a N \* N grid, we place some 1 \* 1 \* 1 cubes that are axis-aligned with the x, y, and z axes.

 Each value v = grid[i][j] represents a tower of v cubes placed on top of grid cell (i, j).

 Now we view the projection of these cubes onto the xy, yz, and zx planes.

 A projection is like a shadow, that maps our 3 dimensional figure to a 2 dimensional plane.

 Here, we are viewing the "shadow" when looking at the cubes from the top, the front, and the side.

 Return the total area of all three projections.

 __Example:__

 Example 1:

 Input: [[2]]